What Was Job’s Sin that he repented of?

 The most important lesson of the book of Job is found in the above passage.
 In these verses, Job reveals the transition from a religious experience shaped by tradition to an experience based on personal understanding to God.
 According to the tradition in which Job had been reared, the righteous were not supposed to suffer.
 Job believed that God would deliver the righteous from all evil in this present life.
 And when Job met suffering, he was thrown into confusion, and this is where we see Job’s sin come to question.

 Job, unaware at the time of the ‘behind the scenes’ dialogue between God and Satan, thought all his problems were a result of God’s discipline.
 He had stated that he had lived righteously before God and was undeserving of God’s punishment, as if God was unjust in His treatment of him.
 He had pleaded for an opportunity to appear in court before God.

 Job should not have questioned God’s goodness, justice and wisdom.
 This self-realization led him to deep remorse and repentance from his mistaken attitude toward God.
-Questioning God was the sin that Job repented of.
+Questioning God was Job’s sin that he repented of.